Pageview

-videos, JavaScripts, cascading style sheets (CSS), etc.
+videos, JavaScript, cascading style sheets (CSS), etc. Hits can therefore be an inflated number hence pageviews are more meaningful for readership metrics.

 On balance, page views refer to a number of pages viewed or clicked on the site during the given time.

 Page views may be counted as part of web analytics.
 For the owner of the site, this information can be useful to see if any change in the "page" (such as the information or the way it is presented) results in more visits.
 If there are any advertisements on the page, the publishers would also be interested in the number of page views to determine their expected revenue from the ads.
 For this reason, it is a term that is used widely for Internet marketing and advertising.

 Feature

 The page impression has long been a measure of user activity on a website.
 However, the activity is not necessarily associated with loading a complete HTML page.
 Modern programming techniques can serve pages by other means that don't show as HTTP requests.